 PERCY JACKSON & THE OLYMPIANS: THE LIGHTNING THIEF

 Percy Jackson & The Olympians is a series of young adult books created by Texan schoolteacher Rick Riordan.
 Riordan originally made up a bedtime story for his son who, like Percy here, is afflicted with dyslexia and ADHD, after his son enjoyed the Greek myths and asked Riordan to come up with more of them.
 Riordan was encouraged to write the story down and The Lightning Thief (2005) became a popular hit when it was published.
-Rick Riordan has written a further four Percy Jackson books to date, as well as several spinoff works.
+Rick Riordan wrote a further four Percy Jackson books, as well as several spinoff works.
 These feature Percy and companions facing various aspects of Greek myth venturing into the Labyrinth, finding the Golden Fleece, battling the Titans and so on.
 It is clear with the books (and the film) that Rick Riordan has set out to imitate the Harry Potter books/films substituting Greek myth for magic a trio of teenage kids with magical abilities; a school where they are trained in the use of their gifts that is closed off to ordinary mortals; the hero who has a great destiny ahead of him as one of the most powerful of the pupils yet understands nothing of his powers.

 The Harry Potter analogy is apt for the film version of Percy Jackson & The Olympians: The Lightning Thief comes from director Chris Columbus who also made the first two Harry Potter films, Harry Potter and the Sorcerers Stone/Harry Potter and the Philosophers Stone (2001) and Harry Potter and the Chamber of Secrets (2002), the series that clearly inspired Rick Riordan, which in turn then had The Lightning Thief brought up as a Harry Potter copy.
 I will freely admit to not being a fan of Chris Columbuss films.
 Columbus lacks subtlety and delivers drama in shallow emotional cues.
 His films are all obvious where he feels a need to simplify and over-explain every point so that each member of the audience gets what he is saying.
 There is no awe or mystery to his films what you see up on screen is all there is to them.
 Columbus also throws in big special effects sequences that involve much flash and bang but where he seems to lack a crucial ability to conjure any magic.
 The sad thing about the Harry Potter series is that, though Chris Columbus kicked the series off, every single director who has come subsequent to him has built on what he laid down and discovered more emotional complexity to the characters and done a far better job of conjuring an essential magic out of the special effects.